 Imagine a bustling factory floor where machines hum with activity and workers move swiftly to assemble products.
-In such environments, keeping track of the work in progress (WIP) can be daunting.
+In such environments, keeping track of the work in process (WIP) can be daunting.
 Traditional methods of WIP tracking, such as manual data entry or barcode scanning, can be time-consuming and prone to errors.
+It is also risky in an industrial setting.

-Then we have RFID (Radio-Frequency Identification) technology, offering a seamless solution to monitor and manage the production flow.
 With an RFID system, supervisors can effortlessly track the progress of each workpiece in real-time, ensuring timely completion and efficient workflow management.
-For instance, Automotive giants like Toyota, Ford, and BMW utilize RFID to monitor the movement of vehicle components along the assembly line, ensuring seamless coordination and just-in-time production.
-Did you know that the invention of QR Code in 1994, Japan, also had something to do with the same wip problem that RFID so efficiently solved for good?
+For instance, automotive giants like Toyota, Ford, and BMW utilize RFID to monitor the movement of vehicle components along the assembly line, ensuring seamless coordination and just-in-time production.
+Did you know that the invention of the QR Code in 1994, in Japan, also had something to do with the same WIP problem that RFID so efficiently solved for good?

-Let’s see how RFID technology brings visibility on production floor and streamlines the production and work-in-progress in detail:
+Let’s see how RFID technology brings visibility on the production floor and streamlines the production and work-in-process in detail:

 As mentioned earlier, businesses can improve their inventory management using RFID WIP tracking.
 One method of tracking inventories during the production process is to use RFID tags or chips/inlays.
 Companies can simply track where things are at any given time through an RFID chip on each asset as it travels through the supply chain process.
 These tags help identify when items have been added or removed from the production process.
 It also helps to reduce the chances of errors in inventory counts and makes it easier for companies to keep accurate records of their products throughout the entire production process.